Vegetables and Fruits

 • Use the vegetable as the main part of the meal as well as for sides!

-• Make a dish or two to freeze or blanche and freeze when great sales prices happen.
+• Make a dish or two to freeze or blanch and freeze individual vegetables when great sales prices happen.

 Compare, Compare, Compare:

-• Fresh produce, with few exceptions, bought on sale costs less than frozen and I think tastes better.
+• Fresh Produce: Fresh produce, with few exceptions, in season and bought on sale costs less than frozen, and I think tastes better.
 Don’t believe any differently unless you pull out the scales & calculators.
-Coupons with the right sale may tilt the balance on the price of frozen.

-• Cost comparisons of bagged lettuce/spinach/cabbage will show prebagged is often five x the cost and sometimes up to 10 x the cost of loose.
+• Bagged Produce: Cost comparisons of bagged lettuce/spinach/cabbage and other produce will show that prebagged is often five times the cost and sometimes up to 10 times the cost of loose.
 Bagged is usually sold in ounces, loose in pounds, which makes the comparison more difficult.

-• Some produce sales are per item and some are per pound.
-Knowing the better deal, especially in heavy items like cabbage, broccoli, melons, will save you money.
+• Sales: Some produce sales are per item, and some are per pound.
+Knowing the better deal, especially in heavy items like cabbage, broccoli, and melons, will save you money.

-I find I’m stopping more often at Aldi, Trader Joe’s sister company, for many basic vegetables and fruits.
-The selection is limited and although their pricing doesn’t always beat my store’s SALE prices, it does beat my store’s regular pricing.
+Shop Discount Stores: Aldi, and Lidl have great prices on many basic vegetables and fruits.
+The selection is somewhat limited, and although their pricing doesn’t always beat my store’s SALE prices, they do beat my store’s regular pricing.

-Farmers Markets are a great source of produce – great variety, and a fun experience; sometimes prices are better than the store, but, at least in my area, I often find prices are often more…the value here is knowing where your food is coming from and how it is grown; sometimes growers will sell at a discount at the end of the day, especially if you offer to take what’s left.
+Farmers Markets: are a great source of produce – great variety, and a fun experience; sometimes prices are better than the store, but, at least in my area, prices are often more…the value here is knowing where your food is coming from and how it is grown; sometimes growers will sell at a discount at the end of the day, especially if you offer to take what’s left.

-Indoor Markets/Ethnic Markets – while I love our Global Market here in Minneapolis, it’s a trek from where I live, but not too far from where a friend lives there is a little Chinese market with AMAZING prices on everything from fresh chicken to vegetables…don’t overlook your smaller shops…and if you live larger cities, I probably don’t have to tell you about some of the wonderful marketplaces.
+Indoor Markets/Ethnic Markets: while I love our Global Market here in Minneapolis, it’s a trek from where I live, but there is a little Chinese market with AMAZING prices on everything from fresh chicken to vegetables…don’t overlook your smaller shops…and if you live larger cities, I probably don’t have to tell you about some of the wonderful marketplaces.
 I’m lucky enough to visit Atlanta often and go nuts in their DeKalb Market.

-Growing your own: on a small or even larger scale certainly isn’t for everyone, but could be an option if you’re inclined to dedicate time and money.
-A start up garden from scratch isn’t an inexpensive proposition and gardening requires constant attention – even in areas with great soil, top soil is removed in building, and amendments are needed.
+Growing Your Own: on a small or larger scale, isn’t for everyone, but could be an option if you’re inclined to dedicate time and money.
+A start-up garden from scratch isn’t an inexpensive proposition, and gardening requires constant attention – even in areas with great soil, topsoil is removed when building, and amendments are needed.
 Future years require less work and money, and depending on the scale of your garden, something will need to be done with the excess.
 Community or shared gardens can be an option for some.

 Super Market Trends: “Value Added” Products:

-A disturbing trend, the shrinking produce aisle.
-Stores are transitioning over to “value added” products and reducing the varieties of fresh vegetables and fruits available.
-My grocery store recently cut the produce aisle by 2/3rds and what is left includes their flower stand.
-The types of fresh produce was reduced, but the overly priced, pre bagged and pre cut and more processed sections grew.
+A disturbing trend: the shrinking produce aisle.
+Stores are transitioning over to “value-added” products and reducing the variety of fresh vegetables and fruits available.
+My grocery store recently cut the produce aisle by 2/3rds, and what is left includes their flower stand.
+The types of fresh produce were reduced, but the overly priced, pre bagged and pre cut and more processed sections grew.

 Keep in mind, we make a statement with our dollars – when we buy overly priced or processed items like bagged lettuce, cut up and treated fruit cups, etc., we’re telling the store: “Get more of this stuff.
 We don’t want the other, fresher, less expensive stuff that hasn’t been processed as much.
 Get rid of that.
-We’d rather pay MORE MONEY for LESS FOOD.
-Many of these foods are often recalled for e-coli and other problems, too.
+We’d rather pay MORE MONEY for LESS FOOD.”
+Many of these foods are often recalled for e-coli and other issues.

 Pre-Prepping and Storage: